selva221724/edaSQL/docs/source/usage.rst

 Installation
 ------------

-To use Lumache, first install it using pip:
+To use edaSQL, first install it using pip:

 .. code-block:: console

-   (.venv) $ pip install lumache
+   (.venv) $ pip install edaSQL

-Creating recipes
+Importing the Package
 ----------------
+    (.python) import lumache

 To retrieve a list of random ingredients, you can use the ``lumache.get_random_ingredients()`` function: